 The Lugosi case eventually intersects with a seemingly unrelated investigation involving William Faulkner.
 The famous author (currently in Hollywood working on a project for Warner Bros.) is accused of murdering a talent agent.
 The Faulkner case appears to be just a distracting subplot until the P.I. realizes that he’s the one linking the two mysteries together.

 The denouement comes late one night in a haunted house during a thunderstorm.
 In a surprising (not surprising) twist, it is Bela Lugosi, as Dracula, who brings the culprit(s) to justice.
-“Just another effective performance,” says the stately actor with a big self-satisfied smile on his face.
+“Just another effective performance,” says the stately actor with a big self-satisfied grin on his face.

 [Never Cross a Vampire / By Stuart Kaminsky / First Printing: January 1980 / ISBN: 9780312564711]